BlackWolfWoof/yagpdb-cc/Templates/README.md

 ## Guild Icon

-This will give you the link to your guild icon.
+~~This will give you the link to your guild icon.
 It supports animated and non-animated images.
-Here an example of how it could be used.
+Here an example of how it could be used.~~
+**‼️DEPRICATED‼️, (.Guild.IconURL "1024") EXISTS NOW WHICH DOES THE SAME**
 <img src="../../assets/Templates/guild_icon.png?raw=true" width="30%"/>

 ### Usage